-So there you have just a drop in the bucket of homeschooling moms who have decided homeschooling is best for them, their children, their families.Why I will never tell you to #homeschool your child. #homeschool #ihsnet Click To Tweet
+So there you have just a drop in the bucket of homeschooling moms who have decided homeschooling is best for them, their children, their families.Homeschooling isn't for everyone.
+It is your choice.
+Click To Tweet

 Now you know why I will never tell you to homeschool your child.

 You are the parent and you know your child best.
 You have a choice, just like I do, just like the moms above.
 We chose to homeschool for different reasons.
 You chose what is best for your child out of love.
 What’s right for you is just that…right.
 Whatever that may be.